guillp/requests_oauth2client/README.rst

 Validating the Authorization Response
 *************************************

-Once the user is successfully authenticated and authorized, the AS will respond with a redirection to the redirect_uri.
+Once the user is successfully authenticated and authorized, the AS will respond with a redirection to your redirect_uri.
+That is the *Authorization Response*.
+It contains several parameters that must be retrieved by your client.
-The authorization code is one of those parameters, but you must also validate that thee state matches your request.
+The authorization code is one of those parameters, but you must also validate that the *state* matches your request.
 You can do this with::

     params = input("Please enter the full url and/or params obtained on the redirect_uri: ")